tsn-playground/Latitude5490-EFI/README.md

   - SD Card Reader

 ## Bugs (only on Sequoia):
-  - Intel Bluetooth (needs patches)
+  - Intel Bluetooth - needs patches
-  - AirPortitlwm (only works on Ventura)
+  - AirPortitlwm - only works on Ventura, spoof it to broadcom or change it to a supported wi-fi driver
-  - Brightness slider (-igfxblt and -igfxbls won't work)
+  - Brightness slider - igfxblt and igfxbls won't work, fix brightness values by yourself.

 ## Generating your own serial and Editing ROM